Sea Trout Research Programme

 - Shetland Sea Trout

 - Why does a ‘brown’ trout become a ‘sea’ trout?

 - This uses both Stable Isotope and Genetic Analyses

 - Population Dynamics Analysis of Sea Trout Populations around the Celtic and Irish Sea

-- Lipid concentrations as a measure of condition of Sea Trout in the Irish Sea
+- Lipid concentrations as a measure of the condition of Sea Trout in the Irish Sea